DemerNkardaz/DSL-KeyPad/README.md

 This utility allows you to input a wide range of various symbols without the need to use “character maps” or other sources for copying.
 It includes diacritical marks (◌́◌̋◌̆◌̑◌̀◌̏◌̄◌̱), space/spacing variations (&#8198;<ins>&emsp;</ins> <ins>&ensp;</ins>&emsp13;<ins> </ins>&emsp14;<ins> </ins>&thinsp;<ins>&#8198;</ins>&#8198;) and dashes/hyphens (⸻, ⸺, —, –, ‐), quotation marks («Русские „Кавычки“», “English ‘Quotation Marks’”, „«Ghilimele» Românești”,「東アジアの『引用符』」), punctuation marks (…, ¡, ¿, ⁉, ⁈, ‼, ⁇, ‽, ⸘), ligatures (ꜲÆꜶꜸꜴꜼƢꝠꙖꙒ), letters (ĂÂǍɃḈðɆǶÞǷꝹѪѦЄҴ), currencies (₽¥₩€£₸₪), and special symbols (§′″°∞≠≈×−±⁑⁂†‡‰‱←↓↑→↺↻⮌⮏⮍⮎250⁄250), typically unavailable on a keyboard.
 You can view the full list of symbols in the *Panel*, which can be opened with <kbd>Win Alt Home</kbd>, or from the tray menu options.

+Note: use it on pair QWERTY‐ЙЦУКЕН of English & Russian layouts, compatibility with another not provided.

 ## Input Methods

 - **Groups** — the primary method, covering diacritical marks, spaces, dashes/hyphens, quotation marks, and special symbols.
 You need to activate a group of symbols and then press the key corresponding to the desired character.
 For example, <kbd>Win Alt F1</kbd> activates the "Basic Diacritics Group", after which pressing “a” will input the acute accent [á] or “m” will input a macron [m̄].
 There are eight groups in total: Diacritics (<kbd>F1</kbd>, <kbd>F2</kbd>, <kbd>F3</kbd>, <kbd>F6</kbd>), Special Symbols (<kbd>F7</kbd>), Spaces (<kbd>Space</kbd>), Dashes (<kbd>-</kbd>), and Quotes (<kbd>"</kbd>).